scala/scala-asm/README.md

 This repository contains a fork of the ASM Java bytecode manipulation and analysis framework for the Scala compiler.

+## Structure

+This is a fork (a git clone) of the offical asm repository at https://gitlab.ow2.org/asm/asm.

+Tags of the shape `ASM_X_Y*` come from the upstream repo.
+Tags named `vX.Y.Z-scala-n` are created in this repo and used to release our fork under `"org.scala-lang.modules" % "scala-asm".

+For each ASM release there's a corresponding branch in this repo, e.g. [`s-5.2`](https://github.com/scala/scala-asm/commits/s-5.2) for ASM 5.2.
+These branches start at the corresponding ASM release tag, our customizations are commits on top.

+The following changes are applied:
+  - The package name is changed to `scala.tools.asm`
+  - Unused files are removed, including certain source files (e.g., package `org.objectweb.asm.xml`)
+  - Customizations are applied in commits marked `[asm-cherry-pick]`

+We start a new branch for each ASM release and re-apply our changes in order to keep track what we changed.
+Besides, it would be non-trivial to merge in changes from upstream, as we deleted many files and moved all sources to a different directory.

 ## Upgrading to a new version of ASM

 If you haven't done so, add the upstream repostiory (https://gitlab.ow2.org/asm/asm) as a remote